-Think of this section of your business plan as a snapshot you can show to others to give them an understanding of who you are and what you’re all about.
+Think of the company description section of your business plan as a snapshot of who you are and what your company is all about.
 What do you do?
 How are you different from other businesses?
 What niche does your product or service fill?
 It doesn’t have to be lengthy, but it should be well-thought out to present you in the best light while being as accurate as possible.

 Some specifics to include:

 The official legal name of your business.

 Are you a sole proprietorship, limited liability corporation, partnership or corporation?

 Ownership or Management Team

 Who are the key players?
 What makes them (or you) qualified to run your business?

 Where are you headquartered?